 Head West toward the Quarry Lakes

 From the start at Niles Community Park head West downstream toward the Quarry Lakes.
-These manmade lakes were formed by gravel mining, some of which was used in the construction of the transcontinental rail road line.
-Quarry Lakes Park is relatively new and offers recreational fishing, swimming, and multiple trails.
+Above all, these manmade lakes were formed by gravel mining, some of which was used in the construction of the transcontinental rail road line.
+Furthermore, Quarry Lakes Park is relatively new.
+Thus, it offers recreational fishing, swimming, and multiple trails.
 The lakes also benefit the local community by recharging ground water used by the Alameda County Water District.
-As you continue down the trail you’ll dip under the BART tracks and emerge near the first entrance to Quarry Lakes.
+Then, as you continue down this Alameda Creek Regional trail you’ll dip under the BART tracks and emerge near the first entrance to Quarry Lakes.

-To the left is a newly constructed fish ladder build to help restore Steelhead and Salmon spawning runs in to upper Alameda Creek ( http://www.alamedacreek.org/ ).
+To the left is a newly constructed fish ladder build to help restore Steelhead and Salmon spawning runs in to Upper Alameda Creek.
 The fish ladder is expected to be fully operational next year.

 Bird watching on the west side

-Continuing West, here you will have the best opportunity to view a variety of birds.
+After, continuing West form its Alameda Creek Regional Trail, here you will have the best opportunity to view a variety of birds.
 Fortunately, there are several benches for a quick rest and waterfowl viewing.
-As you approach Sequoia Bridge keep your eyes skyward for a chance to see a Falcon or Eagle perched in the trees to the right of the trail.
-The turnaround point at Isherwood staging area and restrooms are now less than a mile away.
+Then, as you approach Sequoia Bridge keep your eyes skyward for a chance to see a Falcon or Eagle perched in the trees to the right of the trail.
+So, the turnaround point at Isherwood staging area and restrooms are less than a mile away.